uruvelakassapa/reddit-ven-anigha-archive/ven_anigha_reddit_archive_2024.md

     It could be.
 Pretty much anything can become management, most especially when one isn't sufficiently developed in virtue.
 That creates the need to "dampen" the pressure of phenomena, since letting them endure as they actually are would result in the mind buckling and sinking back into the world and distractions.

     And once something has become repetitive, you can be sure that it's management either way.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hhs97b/pitfalls_in_modern_buddhist_emphasis_on_creating/m3k9ohy/)** _2024-12-24 07:19:27 *(in reply to a comment not included)*:

+    >So how do I prevent the repetitive nature of recollection from becoming a management technique?

+    See whether the kind of choices (those driven by craving) that led to things "getting tough" continue to be made.

+    Strictly speaking, virtue, restraint, and having a suitable environment are meant to prevent things from "getting tough" in the first place.
+Recollection comes later when those coarse disturbances are long gone but the mind is still agitated by subtler, comparatively minute cravings.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hhs97b/pitfalls_in_modern_buddhist_emphasis_on_creating/m3lby6d/)** _2024-12-24 13:46:51 *(in reply to a comment not included)*:

+    Great points!

 ---